lucprincen/lucidian-tides/Sessions/4 - Session 4.md

-Doloris heads into town, towards the temple of Melora.
-She knows that it can be accessed by sea or the undercellar.
-Nearest entrypoint would be the Blushing Mermaid and Doloris heads there.
+[[Doloris]] heads into town, towards the temple of Melora.
+She knows that it can be accessed by sea or the Undercellar.
+Figuring the nearest entrypoint would be the Blushing Mermaid, from where she can access the Undercellar, Doloris heads there.

-Wooden mermaid hangs over the door

-Orc mentions that if the gate is locked, try one of the other tunnels.
-If it gets rowdy, people get there asking for a way out.
+Entering the tavern, she sees a life sized wooden mermaid hanging above a reception desk inside, with numerous blackened and withered hands nailed to its body.
+The place is a confusing maze of interconnected floors that hide dozens of small shabby rooms.
+There’s a burly looking half-orc behind the bar.

+Knowing where the gate can be found in the tunnel, Doloris heads in that direction, but then spots the half-orc looking her way.
+Instead of continuing through the gate, Doloris approaches the barkeep and asks directions to the temple.
+Barkeep mentions the Sea Witch, which is considered a derogatory term for the sahuagin in charge of the temple, and Doloris confirms she is the one she intends to speak with.

+The barkeep figures she is sincere in her inquiries when he notes the religious symbols of Melora on her armour, and grabs the key to open the rusty gate down.
+The barkeep does mention that if this gate is locked when she returns, to try one of the other tunnels as there's many ways out of there.

-Doloris enter the tunnel, echoes can be heard from up ahead.
-Tunnel has multiple portcullises.
-She heads further into the tunnel, getting to a T section where she sees a marking of a staff with the symbol of Melora leading right.
-She heads in that direction, floor gets wet.
+As Doloris enters the tunnel, echoes can be heard up ahead.
+Down here she figures that is truly a maze, as there are lots of paths and portcullises leading to various places.
+Eventually she gets to a T intersection where she sees a marking of a staff with the symbol of Melora pointing to the right.
+Taking the right path, she notices that the water level begins to rise a bit as she eventually reaches a larger room.

-This section seems somewhat industrial.
-Large tubes fill the place, stretching large portions of the tunnels.
-Doloris hears some metal being kicked over, followed by elven curse.
+This section somewhat different, has a derelict industrial appearance.
+There are large tubes and pipes that fill the place, stretching large portions of the tunnels.
+A loud noise can be heard from up ahead, when something metal clanks around on the floor, followed by some curses in Elvish.

-Doloris walks around the corner and greets the lady.
-Angered looking sea elf standing next to her, seems to be the one that knocked over a brazier with embers.
+Doloris walks around the corner and sees two figures, an angry looking sea elf and a woman.
+Doloris greets the lady and asks if she is available for a chat.
+The sea elf seems to be the one that knocked over a brazier with embers a moment ago.

-Sea witch mentions that she isn't taking visitors at this point.
-Doloris asks if she is the lady of the temple.
-Acolyte Lyrndal laughs at the question.
-Woman mentions that the real lady is taken into custody, for refusing an order of the [[Clovis Concord]].
-Doloris offers some help.
-Sister Fariah mentions that Lady Sahea is taken to Port Damali to see the Grand Admiral.
+The woman mentions that she isn't taking visitors at this point.
+Doloris asks to confirm if she is the lady of the temple.
+The sea elf laughs at the question.
+The woman excuses Acolyte Lyrndal's behaviour and introduces herself as Sister Pherria.
+She mentions that the real lady of the temple, Lady Sa'hea, is taken into custody for refusing a direct order of the [[Clovis Concord]].
+Doloris offers some help as she introduces herself to the two.
+Sister Pherria mentions that Lady Sa'hea left this morning to Port Damali to see the Grand Admiral.
+She refused the invitation, so they took her by force instead.

-Doloris mentions that she intends to vanquish the oppression in the city.
-Asking how Doloris wants to do that, she mentions the Revelry.
-They give the impression that Doloris isn't the first one to make such a suggestion.
+Doloris mentions that she wishes to vanquish the oppression in [[Nicodranas]].
+Acolyte Lyrndal scoffs at the question, sacastically asking how Doloris wants to do that.
+Then Doloris mentions the Revelry.
+The two attendants of the temple give the impression that Doloris isn't the first one to make such a suggestion.

-Couple of people came to the temple to use it as a smuggling route.
-Didn't belong to the Revelry, but to the Myriad.
-Were more rude, mention sea hag, would eventually bow to their demands.
-Doloris tries to gain their trust by offering her help in a more sensible approach by building a relationship.
-Sister Fariah seems interested, but isn't too sure if it's entirely agreeable, but is open to meeting the rest of the crew.
-Myriad intends to show up with wares to smuggle, without approval of the temple.
-Suggests we might be able to help out.
+Sister Pherria says that a couple of people came to the temple earlier and intend to use it as a smuggling route.
+Believes they didn't belong to the Revelry, but to the Myriad instead.
+They were way more rude and called her a sea hag, claiming that they would eventually bow to their demands.
+Doloris tries to gain their trust by offering her help, and offers to build a mutually beneficial relationship.
+Sister Pherria seems interested, but isn't too sure if it's entirely agreeable, but is open to meeting the rest of the crew to discuss it.
+Sister Pherria mentions that the Myriad intends to show up later that day with wares to smuggle through the temple's tunnels, without their explicit approval.
+Suggests we might be able to help out

 At the stake-out, we decide on our next step and decide to get to the Helm & Cloak.
 We try to exit stealthily, Mal trips but T'hau catches her and masks her with his carapace turning into the same stone colour as the wall.